For nonprofits, the people around the work, and the stories that come out of it

 Early access isn't a waitlist.
 It's an invitation to shape a network that treats nonprofit work with the seriousness, warmth, and care it deserves.

-“We have the relationships, the trust, the ground-level knowledge.
-What we don't have is an organization designed to turn any of that into systemic change.”
+“Nonprofits already have the relationships, the trust, and the ground-level knowledge.
+What's missing is a system designed to connect that strength to systemic change.”

 Jason Prunty